Azure/azure-iot-sdk-csharp/iothub/device/samples/readme.md

-This folder contains simple samples showing how to use the various features of Microsoft Azure IoT Hub service, from a device running C# code.
+This folder contains simple samples showing how to use the various preview features of Microsoft Azure IoT Hub .NET SDK.

+The following features are currently in preview:
+- .NET 5.0 support.
+- Support for convention-based operations.
+- Device Streaming.

 ### [Device samples][device-samples]